 This gallery of 3 photos includes this wonderful balloon with basket, such a fun image and quite original.
 The photograph almost suggests that it can float away into the sky!
 The other two have a bit of a paisley feel to them one on muslin and one on cotton.
 One with lots of detail the other a simple outline and bound.
 Gorgeous!

+These designs created with maki-age shibori techniques.
+This is where the fabric is gathered and bound tightly.
 This second gallery of photos shows two different approaches to making large areas of white resist.
-One a pretty flower design of six petals and a centre in maki age shibori.
-The other is tying a large bead into the centre of each circular shape and binding them tightly.
+One a pretty flower design of six petals and a centre in maki-age shibori.
+The other is made by stitching around the circle and also tying a large bead into the centre of each shape and binding them tightly.
 The difference in the two patterns is that the latter way it is not as easy to control exactly where the shapes will be.